-Select this choice to enable or disable force INT video support, if the operating system does not support UEFI video output standards.
-The default is Enable.
+Select this choice to force INT video support, if the operating system does not support UEFI video output standards.

-- Rehook INT 19h
+- Rehook INT

 Select this choice to enable or disable devices from taking control of the boot process.
 The default is Disable.